The Ancient Western Classical Arts

 Ancient Greek Art

 The Greeks built upon the materials used by the Minoan culture, but they also added to it with their own architecture and design.
-Many Greek artifacts have been found in materials like pottery, jewelry, metalwork, and painting.
+Many Greek artifacts have been found in pottery, jewelry, metalwork, and painting.
 But they also added to this through their own designs, architecture, and sculptures.

 The Greeks believed in idealism and harmony in their art.
 Their art can best be described as being an idealist.
 The Greek ideal of beauty was based upon proportions or on the golden ratio of the body parts’ length to each other in their depiction of male and female figures.